Nursery furniture is the cornerstone for any baby's room.

-You'll want to consider storage when you're selecting the nursery furniture.
+You'll want to consider storage when selecting the nursery furniture.

-Dressers or armoires with lots of drawers are perfect to hold all those small clothes.
+Dressers or armoires with lots of drawers are perfect for holding all those small clothes.

-You'll also want a place to put their equipment from baby monitors to nail clippers, brushes, safety pins, all sorts of items.
+You'll also want a place to put their equipment from baby monitors to nail clippers, brushes, safety pins, all kinds of items.

 A child sized table with two to four chairs is also a great addition.
 This gives your little one a place to read, to learn to color, to put together puzzles or perhaps a tea party.